KornbergFresnel/DistributedSearch/README.md

 # DistributedSearch

-> this is a distributed mainly based on Elasticsearch and Scrapy, implemented with python3
+> this is a distributed mainly based on Elasticsearch and Scrapy, implemented with python3.
+Our project was built in Centos6.8, so we will write tutorial for this system platform

-## What you need in your python3
+## What you need in your python3 and your Centos

+**For python3**

 1. django1.9.5+
 2. pyes
 3. pybloomfiltermmap3
-4. scrapy
+4. scrapy1.4.0+
+5. scrapy_redis

 all above these you can use `pip3 install [library name]` to download and install

+**For Centos**

+1. python3
+2. redis3.2.9

 ## About Distributed Crawler